Japanese yen gains as virus caution weighs

 Some Asia Pacific cities that had appeared to have contained the disease, such as Tokyo, Hong Kong and Melbourne, have seen alarming new spikes in infections, dampening the mood further.

-The caution helped to drive the safe-haven yen up by 0.4% to a two-week high of 106.81 per dollar.
+The caution helped to drive the safe-haven yen up by nearly 0.5% to a two-week high of 106.72 per dollar.
+JPY=

-The dollar gained against most other currencies, although the strong performance of the yen meant its index was last broadly flat.

-Among the currencies to lose ground were the British pound, Australian dollar and Norwegian crown, although their losses were tempered in early European trading hours.

 The Chinese currency has gained almost 1% this week, supported by hopes of capital inflows as share prices rebounded after Beijing indicated it wants a healthy bull market.